pixlee/magento2/README.md

 3. Log into S3 and navigate to assets.pixlee.com > magento.
 4. Replace the current Pixlee_Magento2.zip with the one that we generated in step 2.
 5. Ensure that this file is public.
 Clear Instart cache, ask Jeff or Satnam on how to do that.

+# Single-Store Mode

+We have some customers who want to use the single-store mode in Magento 2.
+This mode is not currently supported in the master branch of our application.
+For those customers, send them the version of the app found in this branch: https://github.com/pixlee/magento2/tree/bug/CR-3530/kushal